Hughes Aircraft Company: Post–World War II

-In 1951 Hughes Aircraft Co. built a missile plant in Tucson, Arizona.
-The construction of this plant, wrote David Leighton, in the Arizona Daily Star newspaper, was due to "Howard Hughes’ long-held fear that his plant in Culver City, California, was vulnerable to enemy attack because it was on the Pacific Coast."
-By the end of that year, the U.S. Air Force had purchased the property but allowed the company to continue to run day to day operations of the site.
-This Tucson plant is still in operation under the ownership of Raytheon Missiles & Defense.
+In 1951, Hughes Aircraft built a missile plant in Tucson, Arizona due to Howard Hughes' fear that his Culver City plant could be attacked.
+By the end of that year, the U.S. Air Force had purchased the property and contracted Hughes (and subsequently Raytheon) to operate the site as Air Force Plant 44.

-Howard Hughes donated Hughes Aircraft to the newly formed Howard Hughes Medical Institute (HHMI) in 1953 allegedly as a way of avoiding taxes on its huge income.
-The next year, L.A.
-"Pat" Hyland was hired as vice president and general manager of Hughes Aircraft; he would ultimately become company president and CEO after Howard Hughes' death in 1976.
+In 1953, Howard Hughes donated Hughes Aircraft to the newly formed Howard Hughes Medical Institute (HHMI), allegedly as a way of avoiding taxes on its huge income.
+The next year, Lawrence A. "Pat" Hyland was hired as vice president and general manager of Hughes Aircraft; he would ultimately become company president and CEO after Howard Hughes' death in 1976.

 Under Hyland's guidance, the Aerospace Group continued to diversify and become massively profitable, and became a primary focus of the company.
-The company developed radar systems, electro-optical systems, the first working laser, aircraft computer systems, missile systems, ion-propulsion engines (for space travel), and many other advanced technologies.
-The 'Electronic Properties Information Center' (EPIC) of the United States was hosted at the Hughes Culver City library in the 1970s.
+It developed radar systems, electro-optical systems, the first working laser, aircraft computer systems, missile systems, ion-propulsion engines (for space travel), and many other advanced technologies.
+The Electronic Properties Information Center (EPIC) of the United States was hosted at the Hughes Culver City library in the 1970s.
 EPIC published the multi-volume Handbook of Electronic Materials as public documents.

-Nobel Laureates Richard Feynman and Murray Gell-Mann had Hughes connections: Feynman would hold weekly seminars at Hughes Research Laboratories; Gell-Mann shared an office with Malcolm Currie, later a chairman of the board and chief executive officer at Hughes Aircraft.
+Nobel Laureates Richard Feynman and Murray Gell-Mann had Hughes connections: Feynman would hold weekly seminars at Hughes Research Laboratories, and Gell-Mann shared an office with Malcolm R. Currie, later a chairman of the board and chief executive officer at Hughes Aircraft.
 Greg Jarvis and Ronald McNair, two of the astronauts on the last flight of the Space Shuttle Challenger, were Hughes alumni.

 Ground Systems Group

 Hughes Aircraft Ground Systems Group was located in Fullerton, California.
 The facility was 3 million square feet and included manufacturing, laboratories, offices, and a Munson road test course.
-It designed developed and produced the Air Defense Systems that replaced the Semi Automatic Defense Ground Environment (SAGE) in the United States with the Joint Surveillance System (JSS) AN/FYQ-93 including NORAD with Joint Tactical Information Distribution System (JTIDS) and provided defense systems and air traffic control systems around the world.
+It designed, developed, and produced the Air Defense Systems that replaced the Semi Automatic Defense Ground Environment (SAGE) in the United States with the Joint Surveillance System (JSS) AN/FYQ-93 including NORAD with Joint Tactical Information Distribution System (JTIDS) and provided defense systems and air traffic control systems around the world.
 These systems are massive and at its peak Ground Systems Group employed 15,000 people and generated revenue in excess of $1 billion per year.

-These systems included the following Ground Systems Group subsystems: Computer H5118, Consoles HMD-22 and HMD-44, Liquid Crystal Large Screen Displays, and Software that set the standard for software development based on science and engineering starting with the Combat Grande System.
+These systems included the following Ground Systems Group subsystems: Computer H5118, Consoles HMD-22 and HMD-44, Liquid Crystal Large Screen Displays, and Software that set the standard for software development based on science and engineering, starting with the Combat Grande System.
 Ground Systems Group was known to push technology envelopes in the computers, displays, local area networks, human interfaces, and software in their systems.
 They also blazed the path to very highly distributed human intensive systems.